Paranoia: Dysphoric self-consciousness

-Refers to an aversive form of heightened 'public self-consciousness' characterized by the feelings that one is under intensive evaluation or scrutiny.
+An aversive form of heightened 'public self-consciousness' is characterized by the feelings that one is under intensive evaluation or scrutiny.
 Becoming self-tormenting will increase the odds of interpreting others' behaviors in a self-referential way.

 Hypervigilance and rumination

 Self-consciousness was characterized as an aversive psychological state.
 According to this model, people experiencing self-consciousness will be highly motivated to reduce it, trying to make sense of what they are experiencing.
 These attempts promote hypervigilance and rumination in a circular relationship: more hypervigilance generates more rumination, whereupon more rumination generates more hypervigilance.
 Hypervigilance can be thought of as a way to appraise threatening social information, but in contrast to adaptive vigilance, hypervigilance will produce elevated levels of arousal, fear, anxiety, and threat perception.
 Rumination is another possible response to threatening social information.
 Rumination can be related to the paranoid social cognition because it can increase negative thinking about negative events, and evoke a pessimistic explanatory style.